Lkleindesigns/YelpCamp/readme.md

 * Prevent user from adding a comment if not signed in
 * Add links to navbar

-# uth Pt.
+# Auth Pt.
 5 Logout/Navbar
 * Show/Hide auth links in navbar correctly

 ## Refactor The Routes
 * Use Express router to reorganize all routes